borispopicbusiness/bp-portofolio/README.md

 # bp-portofolio
-I use Jekyll for my github page portofolio
+I use Jekyll for the portfolio